jonsquared/sooper-js/README.md

 **If you really need to have private variables:**

-WARNING: Doing this will cause slighly more memory usage per instance of the class, but if that doesn't matter...
+*WARNING*: Doing this will cause slightly more memory usage per instance of the class, but if that doesn't matter...

 Simply wrap the class definition in a function (module pattern) like this: